Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 *POST* https://convex.world/api/v1/transaction/submit

 ### Payload
-- `address`: Address number.
+- `address`: Address number of the Account that will execute the Transaction.
-- `account_key`: Ed25519 public key HEX string associated with this Address.
+- `account_key`: Ed25519 public key HEX string associated with Address.
 - `hash`: Prepare Transaction response's hash string.
 - `sig`: Ed25519 signature of the hash using your key pair.